A List Of Most Expensive Things Owned By Superstar Shah Rukh Khan

 Collection of luxury watches

 Apart from cars, houses and bikes, SRK is known for his love for luxury watches and chronographs.
 Looking at his collection, we are convinced that he is a true luxury watch connoisseur.
-Some of the watches that grace his collection are Patek Philippe Aquanaut 5968A worth Rs 38 lakhs approx, Rolex Cosmograph Daytona worth Rs 12 lakhs, TAG Heuer Monaco Sixty Nine worth Rs 5 lakhs, a TAG Heuer Carrera Calibre 1887 SpaceX, an Audemars Piguet Royal Oak Offshore Selfwinding Blue Chronograph among others.
+Some of the watches that grace his collection are Patek Philippe Aquanaut 5968A worth USD47,000, Rolex Cosmograph Daytona worth USD15,000, TAG Heuer Monaco Sixty Nine worth Rs 5 lakhs, a TAG Heuer Carrera Calibre 1887 SpaceX, an Audemars Piguet Royal Oak Offshore Selfwinding Blue Chronograph among others.

 Vanity van